ZhaoliangGuo/live555-simple-demo-4-iOS/README.md

   - Step 1: Open the `live555.xcodeproj` in Xcode.

   - Step 2: Set iOS SDK Version.
     Edit the `IOS_VERSION` in `config.iphoneos` file, you can change it according to your iOS SDK Version.
     ```
     IOS_VERSION = 10.0
     ```

-  - Step 3: Build the target in `Simulator` mode, then in the `Generic iOS Device` mode
+  - Step 3: Build the target in `Simulator` mode, then in the `Generic iOS Device` mode.
     - Select any simulator, e.g. `iPhone 6 Pluse`, then click the `Build and Run` Button.
     - Select the `Generic iOS Device`, then click the `Build and Run` Button.